-Don’t be caught out by naming the wrong person as the main driver for your car insurance policy.
-Doing so could land you in hot water.
-Read our guide to find out what car insurance “fronting” is all about and how you can still save money on your premiums without committing this motoring offence.
+Naming the wrong person as the main driver on your car insurance policy may be easy to do, but it could land you in hot water.
+Find out what car insurance “fronting” is all about and how you can still save money on your premiums without committing this motoring offence.

 What is car insurance fronting?

-- Invalidated insurance policy
+- Cancellation of your insurance policy

 - Rejected claims following an accident